Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 public static void setThirdPartyId(final String thirdPartyId)
 ```

-* _thirdPartyId_ is a String containing the custom visitor ID to be set in Target.
+* _thirdPartyId_ is a String that contains the custom visitor ID to be set in Target.

 ### Example